beyondstorage/specs/rfcs/47-better-error-handing.md

 #### Cons

 - Introduce break change: former bottom-level sentinel errors like `ErrObjectNotExist` should wrap an original error now.

-## Rationale

-First, it is necessary to state more clearly the current practice and turn it into a specification.

-The current situation has almost reached the goal of letting users know "where" and "why" an error happens:
-- The top-level errors' `Op` and their names tell users "where".
-- The context fields and the wrapped error can provide rich error message, telling users "why".

-But we can do more: let users handle error gracefully.
-The following can be done:
-- Help users quickly identify errors:
-  - Ad-hoc string error can not be identified, so we should ban them.
-  - If we have too many levels, the users may use too general or too specific errors.
-We should provide proper granularity.
-The proposal's granularity can be described as:
-    - Top-level errors decide which component the errors belong to.
-    - Wrapped errors are specific.
-There isn't a more specific error type.
-    - If some wrapped errors can be grouped together, their `Unwrap` will return a sentinel error representing the category.
-- Provide a unified user experience: define an abstract layer of errors for the users, free them of the tedium of handling similar errors from multiple SDKs.

 ## Compatibility